m1iang/ticker-tape-graph/readme.md

 **Description:** This program generates a $\overrightarrow{d} ~\text{vs}~ t$, $\overrightarrow{v} ~\text{vs}~ t$ graph for a given set of data.

+**Disclaimer:** Do not take the output of this as ultimatum.
+If you choose to use this for your assignment, the original author does not take reponsibility for the output of this program.

 # Sample Graphs

 ![](dvst.png)